colinhalebrown/Flight-Tracker/README.md

 This tool is made for python 2.7.14, mileage may vary.

 ## Install Needed Liberaries
-Open your virtual enviroment or what ever instance of python you intend on using and install three liberaries BeautifulSoup4, twilio and Keyboard.
+Open your virtual enviroment or what ever instance of python you intend to use and install three liberaries BeautifulSoup4, twilio and Keyboard.

 ```python
 pip install bs4